 Sometimes going with the cheapest or most affordable online giving partner means sacrificing the security of your congregation.
 And suppose you blow your trust with your community by partnering with a company that cuts costs by skimping out on security.
 In that case, they’re unlikely to trust digitally giving to your church again in the unfortunate event of a data breach or fraud event.

-Securing your trust is of paramount importance to us because when you introduce Pushpay as an online giving partner or church management software solution to your congregation, we want you to have faith in our products.
+Securing your trust is of great importance to us because when you introduce Pushpay as an online giving partner or church management software solution to your congregation, we want you to have faith in our products.
 Because if you have faith in us, your congregation will as well.
 And we want you to reap the full benefits of our products and services.

 If you want to share this article with your IT team, we do have a version of this article written with a little more technical detail for them to explore.